Equal-Vote/star-server/docs/contributions/0_contribution_guide.md

 1. [Join Equal Vote](https://equal.vote/join) : BetterVoting is a project of the Equal Vote Coalition, a nonpartisan 501c3 nonprofit.
 Joining will sign you up for email updates, add you to the slack, and bring you in contact with our volunteer coordinator.

 1. <b>Create a GitHub account</b> : All roles will require a GitHub account (even if you're not a developer).
-Once you've created an account [drop an email to arendpeter@equal.vote](mailto:arendpeter@equal.vote?subject=Triage%20Permissions%20Request&body=Hi%20there!%20Please%20add%20triage%20permissions%20for%20INSERT_GITHUB_USER_NAME.) with you account name so you can be setup with basic triage permissions.
+Once you've created an account [drop an email to arendpeter@equal.vote](mailto:arendpeter@equal.vote?subject=Triage%20Permissions%20Request&body=Hi%20there!%20Please%20add%20triage%20permissions%20for%20INSERT_GITHUB_USER_NAME.) with your account name so you can be setup with basic triage permissions.

 1. <b>Get setup for your role</b> :